 Pelvic congestion syndrome is not easy to diagnose.
 Pelvic pain is common and there are many different causes.
 Pelvic pain can result from problems with the reproductive system, like your ovaries and uterus.
 It can be caused by the urinary system, like your bladder.
 It can be caused by the gastrointestinal system, such as your large intestine.
 And it can be caused by muscles or bones.
 Mental health conditions, such as depression, are also linked to chronic pelvic pain.
 Your healthcare provider will need to consider many possible causes before diagnosing the condition.

 Your healthcare provider or an OB/GYN doctor may diagnose the condition.
 He or she will ask about your medical history and your symptoms.
 You will also have a physical exam.
 This will likely include a pelvic exam.

 You may also need some tests, such as:

 - Urine tests to check for problems with your urinary system

-- Blood tests to check for pregnancy, STDs, anemia, and other conditions
+- Blood tests to check for pregnancy, sexually transmitted infections (STIs), anemia, and other conditions

 - Pelvic ultrasound to look for growths in the pelvis